MdMasiurRahaman/PhaseFieldModelForMechanicalFracture/README.md

 # Phase-field model for mechanical fracture

-An open-source implementation of a phase-field model for brittle fracture using a recently developed finite-element toolbox, Gridap in Julia, is provided here.
+An open-source implementation of a phase-field model for brittle fracture using a recently developed finite-element toolbox, Gridap in Julia, is provided.
 This work exploits the advantages of both the phase-field model and Gridap toolbox for simulating fracture in brittle materials.
 On one hand, the use of the phase-field model, which is a continuum approach and uses a diffuse representation of sharp cracks, enables the proposed implementation to overcome such well-known drawbacks of the discrete approach for predicting complex crack paths as the need for re-meshing, enrichment of finite-element shape functions, and an explicit tracking of the crack surfaces.
 On the other hand, the use of Gridap makes the proposed implementation very compact and user-friendly that requires low memory usage, and provides a high degree of flexibility to the users in defining